This article will explain to you:

 Although “heartburn” is often used to describe a variety of digestive problems, in medical terms, it is actually a symptom of gastroesophageal reflux disease.
-In this condition, stomach acids reflux or “back up” from the stomach into the esophagus.
+In this condition, stomach acids reflux, or “back up” from the stomach into the esophagus.
 Heartburn is described as a harsh, burning sensation in the area in between your ribs or just below your neck.
 The feeling may radiate through the chest and into the throat and neck.
-Many adults in the United States experience this uncomfortable, burning sensation at least once a month.
+Many adults experience this uncomfortable, burning sensation at least once a month.
 Other symptoms may also include vomiting, difficulty swallowing and chronic coughing or wheezing.

 When you eat, food travels from your mouth to your stomach through a tube called the esophagus.
 At the lower end of the esophagus is a small ring of muscle called the lower esophageal sphincter (LES).
 The LES acts like a one-way valve, allowing food to pass through into the stomach.
 Normally, the LES closes immediately after swallowing to prevent back-up of stomach juices, which have a high acid content, into the esophagus.
 GERD occurs when the LES does not function properly allowing acid to flow back and burn the lower esophagus.
 This irritates and inflames the esophagus, causing heartburn and eventually may damage the esophagus.